ysprem/dog-breed-classifier/README.md

 The code contained in this repository was written in Python and largely used the OpenCV and Keras libraries.
 Specifically the following Python packages were used: sklearn, keras, numpy, glob, random, cv2, matplotlib, tqdm, PIL and IPython.

 # Running instructions
 Run the dog_app.ipynb file to train and test the CNN.
 For certain modules, you need to use the lbpcascade_frontalface_improved.xml model framework from OpenCV which I have uploaded in the repository.
-You also need to download the VGG-19 model bottleneck features which can be found here : lbpcascade_frontalface_improved.xml
+You also need to download the VGG-19 model bottleneck features which can be found here : https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG19Data.npz

 # Results summary
 ![Screen Shot 2021-07-29 at 11 01 53 PM](https://user-images.githubusercontent.com/10462415/127607976-a7fa8399-09a8-4c56-bc39-8033179d22bf.png)